Man critically injured in Alston Avenue shooting in Durham

 DURHAM, NC (WTVD) --A man is in critical condition after a shooting Friday in the 800 block of South Alston Ave.

 Durham officers were dispatched shortly before 3:45 p.m.
-An ABC11 crew at the scene said the victim was shot at the head.
+An ABC11 crew at the scene said the victim was shot in the head.

 The man was rushed to the hospital and remained in critical condition.